OriginProtocol/origin/README.md

 - IPFS_PORT: port on which the IPFS daemon is listening.
 - REDIS_URL: Set this to point to your local Redis server.
 For example `redis://127.0.0.1:6379/0`

+If you wish to setup push notification for your mobile apps
+- APNS_CERT_FILE: Apple notification service certificate(This needs to be .pem file.
+Refer to http://www.apptuitions.com/generate-pem-file-for-push-notification/ for how to generate)
+- APNS_CERT_PASSWORD: Passphrase for the pem file if you do not strip it out when you exported to pem
+- APNS_APP_BUNDLE_ID: The bundle id of your app

+FCM support forthcoming

 ### Set Up Your Database

 ```bash